logtalk-actions/setup-gnu-prolog/README.md

 ## Current Status

 This action is in active development.
-This action only supports macOS at this time (the Ubuntu package is broken).
+This action does not support Windows at this time.
+When using Ubuntu, be sure to use version 20.04 or later as the GNU Prolog package available for 18.04 is broken.